egonw/commons-dws-public/vault/courses.documentation.md

 id: k6pqpyhgiyyl2vuzky78xfu
 title: Documentation
 desc: ''
-updated: 1710154721771
+updated: 1710236266306
 created: 1710151461752
 ---

-# Documentation
 Documentation is an important step for all kind of projects.
 Specially then, when you want to share it and used by the community.
-Mostly the mayority of time is spend for coding and some small part for documentation.
+Mostly the mayority of time is spend for coding and some small part for the documentation.
 To make the documentation easier and less timeconsuming, some packages are developped.